Arizona: College sports

 College sports are also prevalent in Arizona.
-The Arizona State Sun Devils and the Arizona Wildcats belong to the Pac-12 Conference while the Northern Arizona Lumberjacks compete in the Big Sky Conference and the Grand Canyon Antelopes compete in the Western Athletic Conference.
+The Arizona State Sun Devils and the Arizona Wildcats belong to the Big-12 Conference while the Northern Arizona Lumberjacks compete in the Big Sky Conference and the Grand Canyon Antelopes compete in the Western Athletic Conference.
 The rivalry between Arizona State Sun Devils and the Arizona Wildcats predates Arizona's statehood, and is the oldest rivalry in the NCAA.
 The Territorial Cup, first awarded in 1889 and certified as the oldest trophy in college football, is awarded to the winner of the annual football game between the two schools.

 Arizona also hosts several college football bowl games.
 The Fiesta Bowl, originally held at Sun Devil Stadium, is now held at State Farm Stadium in Glendale.
 The Fiesta Bowl is part of the new College Football Playoff (CFP).
 University of Phoenix Stadium was also home to the 2007 and 2011 BCS National Championship Games.

 State Farm Stadium hosted the Final Four of the NCAA Division I men's basketball tournament in 2017 and is scheduled to host it again in 2024.

 Baseball

 Arizona is a popular location for Major League Baseball spring training, as it is the site of the Cactus League.
 Spring training was first started in Arizona in 1947, when Brewers owner Veeck sold them in 1945 but went on to purchase the Cleveland Indians in 1946.
 He decided to train the Cleveland Indians in Tucson and convinced the New York Giants to give Phoenix a try.
 Thus, the Cactus League was born.

 On March 9, 1995, Arizona was awarded a franchise to begin to play for the 1998 season.
-A $130 million franchise fee was paid to Major League Baseball and on January 16, 1997, the Diamondbacks were officially voted into the National League.
+A$130 million franchise fee was paid to Major League Baseball and on January 16, 1997, the Diamondbacks were officially voted into the National League.

-Since their debut, the Diamondbacks have won five National League West titles, one National League Championship pennant, and the 2001 World Series.
+Since their debut, the Diamondbacks have won five National League West titles, two National League Championship pennants, and the 2001 World Series.